 Be a Fast Follower

 New feature rolling out?
-Hop on that bandwagon early!
+Embrace the trend as soon as possible.
 While you won’t need to be an alpha trailblazer with a new feature, you can reap a lot of benefit and save some headache by being a fast follower: see what the trailblazers are doing and learn from them so you don’t make the same mistakes they do.

 Well, not always, but a case of the warm fuzzies should always be backed up by a cold hard dose of analytics.